gabisinhas/backend-insightglobal-application/API_DOCUMENTATION.md

 2. **Access GraphQL Playground**:
    - Open [http://localhost:4000/graphql](http://localhost:4000/graphql) in your browser.

-3. **Run Queries/Mutations**:
+3. **Run Queries**:
    - Use the examples provided above to interact with the API.

 4. **Use Postman (Optional)**:
    - Set the request type to `POST`.
    - URL: `http://localhost:4000/graphql`
-   - Body: Use raw JSON with the GraphQL query/mutation.
+   - Body: Use raw JSON with the GraphQL query.

 ---

 ## Notes

-- The API is read-only for queries and supports basic CRUD operations for vehicles.
+- The API is read-only for queries.
 - Ensure the MongoDB database is running and properly configured before testing the API.